weaversa/cryptol-course/labs/Demos/Sudoku.md

-Cryptol 2.6.0 also merged `Cryptol::Extras` into the `Prelude` (the base module for Cryptol). `Cryptol::Extras` has numerous utility functions, including `any` and `all`, which check a bit sequence to determine whether any or all of the elements satisfy a given predicate, respectively.
+Cryptol 2.6.0 also merged `Cryptol::Extras` into the `Prelude` (the base module for Cryptol). `Cryptol::Extras` has numerous utility functions, including these and more:
+  - `any` and `all`, which check a bit sequence to determine whether any or all of the elements respectively satisfy a given predicate
+  - `elem`, which returns whether an item is in a sequence
+  - `map`, which applies a function to all items in a sequence, returning the sequence of values returned by the function

 So currently, this function could also be defined in terms of simple, reusable helpers as:

 ```
 /** whether finite sequence `G` contains element `x` */